FrankvdStam/SoulSplitter/README.md

 - Thanks [ViRazY](https://github.com/Vinjul1704) for the standalone CLI timer and many other contributions
 - Thanks [Ducksual](https://www.twitch.tv/ducksual) for helping with DS1 dropmod
 - Thanks [AinTunez](https://github.com/AinTunez), for DarkScript3, deciphering emevd event scripts: https://github.com/AinTunez/DarkScript3 - this is the basis for building the EMEVD logger
+- Thanks to many different people (including [vawser](https://github.com/vawser)) from the [soulsmodding](http://soulsmodding.wikidot.com/) community for DSMapStudio and all its variations, including [DSMapStudio](https://github.com/soulsmods/DSMapStudio) and [Smithbox](https://github.com/vawser/Smithbox)
+- Thanks to many different people (including [JKAnderson](https://github.com/JKAnderson/)) from the [soulsmodding](http://soulsmodding.wikidot.com/) community for SoulsFormats and all its variations, including [SoulsFormatsNEXT](https://github.com/soulsmods/SoulsFormatsNEXT)
 - And thanks to the [soulsmodding](http://soulsmodding.wikidot.com/) community at large, I'm standing on the shoulders of these giants

 I use Clion and Resharper from jetbrains to develop SoulSplitter.
 They have been giving me a free opensource license to use all their products for non-comercial use for a couple years now.
 Totally awesome, thanks Jetbrains!